dialex/PersonalTroller/README.md

 <img src="https://raw.githubusercontent.com/dialex/PersonalTroller/master/TrollerProject/Resources/ogre.png" width="150">

-This C# code builds an executable that enables you to troll someone by:
+This code builds an executable that enables you to troll someone by:

 - Showing a dialog message
 - Opening a new tab on for a specific URL
 - Opening and closing the CD/DVD drive several times
+- Shutting down or logging off displaying a message

 ## How to use